For any seller, new or old, having your Amazon seller account suspended can seem like a nightmare.

-For any seller, account suspension on Amazon is a nightmare.
-It can seem like a long and intensive process which can effectively derail the countless hours of effort you put into building your business—to speak nothing of the costs to both your reputation and your wallet.
+That's because it is.
+It's a long and intensive process which effectively derails the countless hours of effort you put into building your business—to speak nothing of the cost to both your reputation and your wallet.

 Review Selling Policies and Account Health Regularly